News of Interest

 - In a second step, the attached antibodies are detected with peroxidase-labeled anti-human antibodies.

-- In a third step, the bound antibodies are made visible using a chromogen/substrate solution which is capable of promoting a color reaction.
+- In a third step, the bound antibodies are made visible using a chromogen/substrate solution which promotes a color reaction.
 The intensity of the color produced is proportional to the concentration of antibodies in the serum sample.

 - Monospecific ELISA (enzyme immunoassays with a single antigen) provide a quantitative in-vitro assay for the detection of antibodies.
 “Profile ELISA” provide a semiquantitative in-vitro assay for the detection of different antibodies on a single microplate strip.